Building Research Ops with Airbnb's OG Ops Team

 The team covered topics like building impactful resources for researchers, scaling and elevating Research Ops, increasing awareness, and driving impact.

 If you missed it, or want to revisit the gold nuggets the team shared, we’ve put together highlights from some of the topics they covered.
-If you’d like to watch the full event, click here and we’ll email you a copy of the recording.
+If you’d like to watch the full event, head to our YouTube channel.

 🔑 When building processes for researchers, focus on what reduces their anxiety and makes their lives — and yours — easier.